Autonomous vs Conversational Agentic Workflows in Logic Apps

 From Static Connectors to Smart Tools:

-• Agentic: Our existing APIs, databases, message queues, and even legacy systems become “tools” that agents can discover and wield intelligently.
-A Logic App connector to SAP is no longer just a connector—it’s a powerful SAP tool that an agent can learn to use when needed.
-The Model Context Protocol (MCP) is making this discovery even more seamless.
+Connectors and adapters in SOA are fixed pathways, each requiring explicit configuration per integration point.
+BizTalk veterans know this well from hours spent configuring adapters for every specific endpoint.
+In agentic architectures, existing APIs, databases, message queues, and even legacy systems are reframed as tools that agents can discover and wield intelligently.
+A Logic App connector to SAP is no longer just a connector; it becomes a capable SAP tool that an agent can invoke when the situation calls for it.
+The Model Context Protocol (MCP) is making this kind of dynamic tool discovery increasingly seamless.

 A Concrete Example